-“My father took us from our village in the Patiala State to Pakistan by train three days before the partition was announced.
-My father was working in the railway station at that time.
+“My father took us from our village in the Patiala state to Pakistan by train three days before the partition was announced.
+My father worked at the railway station.
 We reached Lahore at a very big railway junction, a busy station.
 I could see signs of violence, human bodies on platforms.
 It was a dreadful scene for an eight-year-old child to see dead bodies on the ground.”

 14th August 1947:

 “All of a sudden from comfortable middle-class we became poor because we lost everything, land and property.
 Pakistan was agricultural land; there was no industry, no jobs.
 We had nothing to survive there.
 My dad didn’t get his wages for four months because newly formed Pakistan had no money.
 It was still controlled by the central bank of India who wasn’t ready to release money.